peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Return Value:</b>

 Returns the largest value that's less than the given value.
 Returns negative infinity if the result is negative infinity.
-Signals FlagInvalid and returns not-a-number (NaN) if the parameter "ctx" is null, the precision is 0, or "ctx" has an unlimited exponent range.
+Signals FlagInvalid and returns not-a-number (NaN) if the parameter  <i>ctx</i>
+ is null, the precision is 0, or  <i>ctx</i>
+ has an unlimited exponent range.

 <a id="NextPlus_PeterO_Numbers_EContext"></a>
 ### NextPlus